kupehtci/DOCUMENTATION/REDIS/REDIS - Transactions.md

 * Isolation between transactions is keep.

 There are no isolation levels that can be establish to ensure Isolation between different Redis transactions.

+[^1]: [[ACID]] compliance is Atomicity, Consistency, Isolation and Durability.
+Transactions need to met this 4 aspects in order to be secure within a multiuser database environment .